cloudevents/spec/registry/spec.md

 {
    "$schema": "https://cloudevents.io/schemas/registry",
    "specversion": "0.4-wip",

+   "endpointsUrl": "URL",
+   "endpointsCount": INT,
-   "endpoints": { ... } | "endpointsUrl": "URL",
+   "endpoints": { ... },

+   "definitionGroupsUrl": "URL",
+   "definitionGroupsCount": INT,
-   "definitionGroups": { ... } | "definitionGroupsUrl": "URL"
+   "definitionGroups": { ... },

+   "schemaGroupsUrl": "URL",
+   "schemaGroupsCount": INT,
-   "schemaGroups" : { ... } | "schemaGroupsUrl": "URL",
+   "schemaGroups" : { ... }
 }
 ```

 While the file structure leads with endpoints followed by definition groups and
-then schema groups by convention, the order of the sub-registries is not significant.
+then schema groups by convention, the order of the sub-registries is not
+significant.

 ### Schema Registry